Nirzak/Nirzak/README.md

 # Hi There <img src="https://i.imgur.com/GNz3qCl.gif" width="30px">
-I am **Nirjas Jakilim**.
-I am an aspiring software engineer and loves to learn new things.
-I am also very fond of open souce contribution.
+I am **Nirjas Jakilim**, a recent computer science graduate who is always committed to his works and goals.
+I am also a fast learner and passionate about implementing and launching new projects and ideas.
+I am also very fond of open-source software and always trying to find a way to contribute to them.
 My primary hobbies are:
 - Listening to music
 - Programming